 High Court sides with landlords over business rates ‘loophole’

-The UK courts have fallen on the side of commercial landlords and tenants who use mitigation schemes as a method of reducing their business rates liability.
-However, local authorities continue to challenge what they consider to be a legal loophole and could now aim to put a stop to it with legislative intervention.
+The UK courts have sided with commercial landlords and tenants who use empty property relief to reduce their business rates liability.
+However, local authorities continue to challenge what they consider to be a legal business rates ‘loophole’ and could now aim to put a stop to it with legislative intervention.

-Empty property relief was first introduced in 2008, meaning that if a building is left unoccupied, landlords do not have to pay business rates for three months.
+Empty property relief was first introduced in 2008, meaning that if a building is left unoccupied, landlords do not have to pay business rates for three months (six months for factories and warehouses).
 Ever since this, landlords with properties for which they cannot find long-term tenants have been using short-term lease arrangements as a way to mitigate their annual business rates.

 Under these arrangements, the landlord will typically rent out properties on short-term leases, often on very favourable terms for the tenants, allowing the landlord or property agent to take advantage of empty property relief when the lease is up and the tenants leave.
 Done properly, this can be a sure-fire way to significantly reduce business rates liability.